 This is the 17 Tools website I designed during my Cert 4 Web Development course at TAFE.

 It is essentially a result of my interpretation of the Logo as looking similar in style to the way information was stamped onto wooden shipping crates in the 17th to 19th Centuries.

 I thusly chose a wood-plank background, and a font that emulated a similar style for the majority of the site.
-The idea was to make the entire site look as though it were stamped onto the site of a wooden crate.
+The idea was to make the entire site look as though it were stamped onto the side of a wooden crate.